I'm inspired by anything well-made or beautiful.

 - Priority - There are always too many things to do in any organization, particularly so in young organizations.
 I need clear direction about what's most important.
 I can collaborate with others to determine priorities.

 - Context - I value a large amount of context on whatever initiative I'm working on.
 Why does it matter?
 What's the historical backdrop?
 What are the principles and ideas that underlie this initiative?
 What assumptions are we making?

 - Dialogue - As a verbal processor, I value regular "working" checkins to think through a project and direct my efforts.
-Don't worry though, I'll ask you for this time!

 - Feedback - I can sometimes communicate as if I'm certain of something, when I'm actually just exploring an idea.
-Great managers have helped hone my ideas and practices by providing direct, correcting feedback that have helped me grow and do better work.
+Great coworkers have helped hone my ideas and practices by providing direct, correcting feedback that have helped me grow and do better work.

 - Two or more simultaneous in-flight initiatives - I like to focus on one big initiative at a time.
 When I have to divide my days between two or more large initiatives, I start to feel drained.
 I can only have one top idea in my mind, and I'd prefer to not have competition for that slot.